 Background Daemons in general are prohibited on Exabytes Network servers, including, but not limited to, IRC bots, eggdrop, BitchX, XiRCON, warez sites and any other program that interferes with normal server operation.

 We allow customers to set up cron jobs to perform routine functions automatically.
 Due to the impact on the server, running some automated processes can take up considerable server resources and in those cases, our technicians may disable the cron job.

 We have a strict policy regarding use/spam on our network, but we do allow use of mailing lists within the constraints of our spam policy.
 However, sending thousands of e-mails off of a given server can impact the performance of the server.
-Therefore we limit the amount of e-mail allowed on our Shared Virtual Servers (including the Bulk Reseller servers) to no more than 1000 e-mails per day and 30 emails in 10 seconds.
+Therefore we limit the amount of e-mail allowed on our Shared Virtual Servers (including the Bulk Reseller servers) to no more than 1000 e-mails per day, 300 emails per hour, and 30 emails per second.

 The maximum email size (which inclide email content, header, attachment, etc) we allowed in our share hosting mail server is 50MB per email.

 We allow unlimited number of MySQL databases, but in the interest of server stability, you have to try to keep them optimized, less than 3000 tables per database or less than a total of 5000 tables combination of all databases per hosting account and less than a total 5 GB size combination of all databases per account, whichever is lower.